PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataArchitecturePipelineDesign.md

 For the first half of the day, you will be made familiar with the core concepts of data architecture & pipeline design.
 For example, you will explore the ETL process and learn how to design tables in a data warehouse.

-If you have questions regarding the study material, you can send us an email or attend the Q&A session at the end of each independent study day.
-During the Q&A session, we will extensively discuss the independent study material.
+If you have questions regarding the study material, you can send us an email.
 For details on availability see Project Brief.

 __1a__ Complete module ```1.
 Data Warehouse Foundations``` of the LinkedIn course Implementing a Data Warehouse SQL Server 2019 by Adam Wilbert, which you can find [here](https://www.linkedin.com/learning/implementing-a-data-warehouse-sql-server-2019/data-warehouse-core-concepts?u=36359204).